chandanhpcic/docs/source/history/thefork.rst

 In the end it all boils down to the direction we will go both technical as well as community involvement and transparency.

 You are invited!
-Try OPNsense, be part of the community and help the project move forward.
-OPNsense is rapidly becoming the number one open source firewall platform!
+Try Reticen8, be part of the community and help the project move forward.
+Reticen8 is rapidly becoming the number one open source firewall platform!